openedx/open-edx-proposals/oeps/processes/oep-0055-proc-project-maintainers.rst

 The term **Technical Oversight Committee** (TOC) will mean the group responsible for the overall oversight and stewardship of the Open edX project.
-The TOC's function with respect to the project is to be the arbiter of last resort for governance matters.
 The TOC itself was established and is governed by a formal charter.
 You can read the full document `here
 <https://openedx.org/wp-content/uploads/2021/12/TCRIL-Technical-Oversight-Committee-Charter-rev.11-16.21.pdf>`_.

 Historical Context